- COP28: unmasking greenwashing in Africa and the challenge for sustainable development

 The partnership will provide startups with access to a wide network of investors.
 Benefitting entrepreneurs will also access necessary resources and mentorship to help them grow and succeed.

 Commenting on the partnership, Director General of AIM Walid A. Farghal said, “The purpose …

 In June 2022, the International Air Transport Association (IATA) revealed that Nigeria had not handed over US$ 450 million owed to different airlines.
 By July 2022, the money owed to foreign airlines had risen by US$14 million to US$464 million.

 The funds were generated from ticket sales but were yet to be remitted, leading to friction between Nigerian authorities and international airlines.

-In 2020, the capital investment in the renewable energy sector was at US$8.72 billion, outshining oil and gas for the…
+- In 2020, the capital investment in the renewable energy sector was at US$8.72 billion, outshining oil and gas for the first time

 The President said enhancing trade between Kenya and the Gulf countries would help to address the urgent need for jobs and economic opportunities for young people.

 He especially urged business leaders from the private and public sectors to develop a special trading framework that will give preference to small and medium enterprises in the East African Community and the GCC.